simh/simh/README.md

 ### Simulator Front Panel API

-The sim_frontpanel API provides a programmatic interface to start and control any simulator without any special additions to the simulator code.
+The sim_frontpanel API provides a programmatic interface to start and control any simulator without any special additions to the simulator code or changes to the SCP framework.

 ### New Functionality